Get us in your inbox

 4. Deplar Farm

-This converted sheep farm, with its stone-coloured cladding and living roof, might look unassuming, but this reflects the discretion of its wealthy clientele rather than the simple life.
-Quite the contrary: the gorgeous 13-room lodge offers every designer luxury you can imagine, from flotation tanks to two helipads – though, to be fair, the road journey is a bit of a schlepp.
+This converted sheep farm, with its stone-coloured cladding and living roof, might look unassuming – but this reflects the discretion of its wealthy clientele rather than the simple life.
+The gorgeous 13-room lodge offers every luxury from flotation tanks to two helipads – though, the road journey is a bit of a schlepp.
 Of necessity: Deplar is in the back-country of the mountainous Tröllaskagi peninsula, a prime summer location for salmon-fishing, hiking and sea-kayaking.
-In winter, you can snowshoe, heli-ski or try your legs at snowcycling… or just float in the geothermal pool and watch for the Northern Lights.
+In winter, you can snowshoe, heli-ski, try your hand at snow cycling… or just float in the geothermal pool and watch for the Northern Lights.

 Advertising